 - Container or bowl of water

 10 minutes to gather supplies and set up

-Gather your supplies and head to your work area.
-You may want to put down some newspaper.
+Gather your supplies needed for this project and head to your work area.

-Cut the straws in half so you’ll have two painting implements per straw.
-Yes we are painting with straws.
+- Cut your straws in half (yes we are painting with straws)!

-Choose a dark-colored piece of paper for your sky.
-The sky doesn’t have to be black.
-Check out the Pinterest images, above.
-There are skies of blue, purple, grey and even red.
-You will need an unpainted piece of black paper later so be sure to set an extra one aside if you do choose to use black for your sky.
+- Choose a dark-colored piece of paper for your sky (you will need a piece of black paper later so be sure to set an extra one aside if you choose black for your sky also).

-Take out extra sheets of paper to practice on first.
+- Grab a few extra sheets of paper to practice on and experience different ways of painting before creating your final piece of art.
 This technique can take some getting used to.
-Play around and experience different ways of painting before creating your piece of art.

-Mix the colors you would like to use together.
+Mix the colors that you would like to use together.
 Add some water to the paint to allow it to easily drip on the paper.
-Ideally, when you sweep your brush through the paint and hold it above the paper, a large drip will fall from the brush.
+Ideally, when you sweep your brush through the paint and hold it above the paper a large drip falls from the brush.

 Play around with how much paint and water to mix together.
 Part of the fun in learning this process is playing with your paint.

 4. Drip Paint on the Paper and Blow!